Sv443/Sv443/README.md

 ---

 If you want to reach out to me, you can [join my Discord server](https://dc.sv443.net/) or [send me an E-Mail.](mailto:contact@sv443.net)
+To verify my identity on GitHub, you can refer to my [GPG keys.](https://github.com/Sv443/GPG)

 Please don't contact me with job offers, shady business requests or otherwise unsolicited messages, you will be ignored.
 To the chinese companies reaching out to me: I'm not a fucking general manager so stop pitching your products to me.
 I'm sick and tired of you.